SMU Mustangs men's basketball: SMU career records

-Season-by-season results

-Under Larry Brown and Tim Jankovich:

 Postseason

 Complete NCAA tournament results

 The Mustangs have appeared in 12 NCAA Tournaments.
 Their combined record is 10–14.

 The NCAA began seeding the tournament with the 1978 edition.

 NIT results

-The Mustangs have appeared in five National Invitation Tournaments (NIT).
-Their combined record is 5–5.
+The Mustangs have appeared in seven National Invitation Tournaments (NIT).
+Their combined record is 6–7.

 CIT results

 The Mustangs have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 3–1.

 CCA/NCIT results

-The Mustangs appeared in one of the two National Commissioners Invitational Tournaments, in 1974, and went 0-1.
+The Mustangs appeared in one of the two National Commissioners Invitational Tournaments, in 1974, and went 0–1.